Woodbury High School (Minnesota): Marching Royals

 The Marching Royals are made up of an all-volunteer group of students from grades 9-12 who are a part of the Woodbury High School Band Program.
 The Woodbury Royals marching band performs at every home football game under the lights.

 The Marching Royals have performed across the nation; including the 2013 Saint Patrick's Day Parade in New York City, halftime at a Minnesota Vikings game at Mall of America Field in the fall of 2013, and in front of 30,000 spectators in the Disney Festival of Fantasy parade at Disney World in Orlando, FL.
 During the Fall of 2016 the Marching Royals played at the 75th anniversary of the Pearl Harbor attack in Hawai'i.

 Pep Band

 The Woodbury High School Pep Band is composed of all the members of the band program.
 As a part of regular band class, students perform for select athletic events throughout the school year.
 The Pep Band also accompanies select Woodbury sports teams to state.

 Orchestras

 Woodbury High School has three orchestras along with two chambers.
 The three orchestras are: Varsity, Sinfonia, and Concert.

 Choir

-Woodbury High School has three choirs, Varsity, Choralaires, and Concert choir.
-Over president's day weekend all the choirs went to Chicago to Preform.
+Woodbury High School has two choirs: Royal Choir and Concert Choir.

-Royal Theater
+Royal Theatre

-In 2023 The Royal Theater was 3AA One Act runner-up.
+In 2023 The Royal Theatre was 3AA One Act runner-up.